How to use a tongue scraper

 About 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells and bacteria trapped in the tongue papillae.

 Most people know that teeth brushing and flossing are vital for maintaining a good level of oral health.
-Relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.
+However, relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.

 Bad breath is a very common oral health complaint.
-Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells and bacteria trapped in the tongue papillae.
-Large colonies of bad bacteria can generate the volatile sulphur compounds (VSC) responsible for oral malodour.
+Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells, and bacteria trapped in the tongue papillae.
+Large colonies of bad bacteria can generate volatile sulfur compounds (VSC) responsible for oral malodor.

 Step by step use of a manual tongue scraper

 - Hold the handle of the tongue scraper, or if it is a U-shaped, hold both handles of the cleaner.